o-ran-sc/o-du-l2/docs/api-docs.rst

       k.
 Slice Reconfiguration Response : Response to Slice Reconfiguration request from MAC, as per Section 9.2.3.3.4 of the AAD Spec

+      l.
+Downlink Paging Allocation :  Provides DCI and DL data scheduling information for any Paging queued for a given slot for Paging Channel, as per Section 9.2.3.3.13 of the AAD Spec.

 3. DU APP - MAC Interface